il1egalmelon/Tiny-text-editor/README.md

     F2  -> Save file
     F3  -> Debugger
     F4  -> Save and close the editor
+    C   -> Command line

+Command line:

+    clrl    - Does the same as the one in the debugger s       - Saves to same file
+    q       - Saves to same file and quit goto {} - Goto a line

 Type ? in debugger to show the list of commands for the debugger.